Awsyaseen76/jordanEvents/readme.md

  -[x] when update the event by maker the days will displayed so if not updated will still the same.

 22/July/2018
- -[] add option when creating new event to have the location from current location or from the map
+ -[x] add option when creating new event to have the location from current location or from the map

+23/July/2018
+ -[x] Member can write feedback shown on member profile page and maker event details page.